seankelliher/us-national-parks-alerts/README.md

 Due to rate limiting, it was not practical to use NPS’s API to gather the names of all parks.
 I built a list and stored it locally, along with multiple searchable names for some parks - for example, park names with and without accent marks; World War II and World War Two; with and without someone’s middle initial.

 For process - the user inputs a park name or part of a park name into a search bar; the application returns the matching results.
-From here, the user chooses the parks he/she wants and the application uses NPS’s API to fetch current alerts for the park.
+From here, the user chooses the desired park; the application adds the park's ID to front-end's request URL; passes it to the back-end's request URL; the back-end fetches the alerts using NPS’s API; and passes the results to the front-end to be displayed.

 There were several challenges.
 I wanted to emulate the style of the real NPS website so I studied it and made my design accordingly.
 Error handling was also challenging.
 I wanted to ensure users received an error message if the fetch didn’t work properly.
 I was also concerned about user behavior.
 I ran searches over and over to locate problems with both expected and odd user behavior and developed error handling to address them.
 For example, initially I was getting some errors and non-responsive buttons if users ran the same search repeatedly.